 HCEF has continued to evolve since its humble beginnings, adding new programs and services to meet the ever-changing needs of students.
 Staff and leadership launched the Outreach Team in 2010 and a post-secondary scholarship program in 2014, entitled the Hope Through Learning Award.
 In 2017, at the request of the Heinz Endowments, HCEF created the Teen Outreach program to reach older youth who typically do not stay at shelters but need extra educational and career-related support.

-From its beginning, HCEF has operated with the belief that community collaboration is essential in helping “our” children and youth overcome the obstacles of homelessness, develop resilience, and reach their full potential in life and learning.
+From the beginning, HCEF has operated with the belief that community collaboration is essential in helping children and youth overcome the obstacles of homelessness, develop resilience, and reach their full potential in life and learning.
 Community members have the opportunity to contribute their time, talents, and treasures to this cause while becoming knowledgeable advocates.
-One hundred percent of all individual contributions to HCEF support yearly-awarded “Mini-Grants for Educational Enrichment”, which directly enhance learning opportunities within partnering housing agencies.
-Pittsburgh area businesses, foundations, and state and federal representatives and senators have likewise generously funded HCEF’s mission, making possible shelter-based learning centers with computers, educational software, libraries, and a comfortable place to work on homework and activities with HCEF afterschool instructors.
+We are grateful to all who have built our programs.